kilianpaquier/go-builder-generator/README.md

 ## Contributing

-When contributing, you can generate testdata files with `make go-generate`.
+When contributing, you can generate testdata files with `make go-generate` (you must beforehand uncomment the `replace` directive in `go.mod`).
 It will avoid painful manual updates, however, make sure that generated testdata matches what you expect.
 Also, make sure to add or update associated tests to your change.